CodeupClassroom/venus-modified-lessons/no_jquery/events/keyboard-events.md

 In this lesson we will learn how to write event handlers for the following events:

 - `key down` &mdash; Bind an event handler to the "keydown" JavaScript event or trigger that event on an element.
 - `key press` &mdash; Bind an event handler to the "keypress" JavaScript event or trigger that event on an element.
+Some special keys like Escape and Backspace do not trigger this event.
 - `key up` &mdash; Bind an event handler to the "keyup" JavaScript event or trigger that event on an element.
 - removing an event listener